 It might also cause a major disruption between the brain and the body.
-Currently, there is no cure for MS.
+Currently, there is

 The researchers who made the new discovery, from the Cleveland Clinic in Ohio, believe that their findings increase scientific understanding of how the underlying mechanisms of MS differ from case to case.

 The team has named the new subtype myelocortical MS (MCMS).
 They write in the journal

 Typically in MS, immune cells destroy this fatty protective substance known as myelin in a process known as demyelination.
 Previously, scientists had assumed that demyelination is what ultimately leads to the death of neurons in MS.